 We know we keep repeating ourselves, but it really is true.
 The grind size of your coffee can make or break your cup.
 For the French press, you’ll need your coffee ground to the size of coarse rock salt.
 We’ve put together a handy grind chart to better illustrate this.

-Our preferred ratio is 35 grams ground coffee to half a litre of water.
-This is what we would recommend if you’re just starting out with the French press, but once you get the hang of it, feel free to vary ratios.
+Our preferred ratio is 35 grams of ground coffee to half a litre of water.
+This is what we would recommend if you’re just starting out with the French press.
+But once you get the hang of it, feel free to alter the ratios.